Chapter 11 Haig 121224

 the battle, his squad found a dead NVA conscript chained to the limb of

+our enemy today.
 The network would have fired him if he had.
-The conscript had obviously been
+Most

 The night before the main attack, Haig held the recon platoon's